-We also held the fourth annual out-of-state student focus group (virtual via Zoom due to pandemic) to see what drew students from out of the area (including one international student) to our program, andto learn more about what they experienced when searching with other programs.
+We also held an out-of-state student focus group to see what drew students from out of the area (including international students) to our program, and to learn more about what they experienced when searching with other programs.
 Student feedback covered the positive recruitment factors of comprehensive GA packages and the prompt, personalized recruitment from the program coordinator and the use of social media in recruiting.
-The GA process was a big challenging (pandemic adjustments), but they appreciated the virtual option.
+The GA process offers challenges as we continue to adjust to external realities form GA provider processes.
 Students wished for more connection once admitted/accepted (an in-program "buddy" and "swag bag" that occur over the summer to ease transition).
-Students like the cohort-like feel and want to continue strengthening those connections and community building, and they really wanted program shirts.
+Students like the cohort-like feel and want to continue strengthening those connections and community building, and they really wanted program shirts (which we implemented last year based on student design contest).